Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

-It is important for the student to be exposed to operating close to the ground, not only when forced to fly low, but also when Mountain Flying.
-It improves the student's awareness of terrain and the effect of wind.
-Good aviation practice dictates that a pilot should never fly lower than they must, however, each takeoff and landing involves low flying operations, where the recognition of potential visual illusions is critical.
+Low flying improves the student's awareness of terrain and the effect of wind.
+Good aviation practice requires that a pilot should never fly lower than they must, but each take-off and landing involves low flying operations, when the recognition of potential visual illusions is critical.

 To compensate for the effects of visual illusions, inertia, and stress when operating the aeroplane close to the ground.